Ethorbit/SteamDeck-SteamOS-Guides/README.md

 ### What will happen

 Your home directory is going to be transformed into a symlink pointing to *another* directory.
-This *other* directory will be `/var/home_no_encryption` after booting, but after decrypting disks, it will be `/home`.
+This *other* directory will be `/var/home_no_encryption` after booting, but after decrypting, it will be `/home`.

 All programs will be restarted after symlink changes to avoid conflicts, and they should "just work" as if nothing odd happened.
 Your $HOME path will always point to the symlink as if it were a normal directory.